mtumilowicz/java11-collections-guava-bimap/README.md

     ```

 # project description
-* in short: we want bijection between our domain objects and similar external objects
+1. in short: we want bijection between our domain objects and similar external objects
-    1. suppose we have incoming object with external for our domain `Country` class
+    1. suppose we have incoming object with external for our domain `Country` class as a field
         ```
         public enum Country {
             POLAND,